aws-samples/amazon-sagemaker-build-train-deploy/07_invoke_API/README.md

 # Module 7: Invoke the API from a browser

-To perform inference from a client application, you will use a web tool called **ReqBin**, which allows to send HTTP requests to APIs.
+To perform inference, you will use a web tool called **ReqBin** to send requests to new HTTP API.

 - Access ReqBin at https://reqbin.com/
 - Configure the client as shown in the following screenshot: